neil-bryant/Fashion-MNIST-Image-Classification/README.md

  It contains 60,000 images for training and 10,000 images for testing, with each image sized at 28×28 pixels.
  This dataset is commonly used to help train and test image classification models and is considered a more realistic alternative to the MNIST digit dataset.

+2. Why do we normalize image pixel values before training?

+Normalizing pixel values (usually from 0–255 to 0–1) helps the model train faster and more stably.
+It prevents large input values from dominating the learning process.
+Normalization also improves convergence and overall model performance.

 3. Why do we normalize image pixel values before training?

  We normalize image pixel values to make training easier and more efficient for the model.